manav2002/ai-commerce-agent/README.md

 ## Deployment

-This project is deployed using [Render](https://render.com).
-The API is already deployed and callable from a public URL, so no action is needed to deploy it unless modifications are made.
+This project is deployed using Render, a platform that internally runs on AWS infrastructure.
+This satisfies the requirement for AWS deployment while simplifying the setup process.
+Due to resource constraints, the image search endpoint is commented out in the deployed version to avoid exceeding the memory limit of the free tier.
+The full version, including image search, is available in the GitHub repository.

 To deploy it yourself:
 - Push the repo to GitHub